7vikfox/sql-practice/README.md

 ## 📚 What I'm Doing

-* Practicing SQL basics (SELECT, INSERT, UPDATE, DELETE, WHERE, etc.)
-* Writing queries to explore and manipulate sample databases
-* Solving simple SQL challenges
-* Using GitHub to share my learning journey
+* Practicing and learning SQL basics such as SELECT, INSERT, UPDATE, DELETE, and WHERE clauses *Writing and executing queries to explore, analyze, and manipulate sample databases *Solving simple and beginner-level SQL challenges to improve problem-solving skills *Using GitHub to document, track, and share my SQL learning journey and practice work